SeleniumHQ/www.seleniumhq.org/src/main/rst/01_introducing_selenium.rst

 ------------------------------------------------

-In alphabetical order, the following people have made significant contributions to the authoring of this user's guide or with out publishing infrastructure or both.
+In alphabetical order, the following people have made significant contributions to the authoring of this user's guide, its publishing infrastructure, or both.
+We are very grateful to all of them.

 * Dave Hunt
 * Mary Ann May-Pumphrey
 * Noah Sussman
 * Paul Grandjean
 * Peter Newhook
-* Santiago Suarez Ordonez
+* Santiago Suarez-Ordonez
+* Simon Stewart
 * `Tarun Kumar`_

 .. _`Tarun Kumar`: http://seleniumsoftwaretesting.blogspot.com/